lkslts64/lkslts64/README.md

 I am a software engineer interested in large scale distributed and concurrent systems.
-I also love Go which is best suited for these systems.
+I also love Go which is best suited for the implementation of those systems.

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=lkslts64&show_icons=true&theme=tokyonight)
 <!--